Maple Leafs’ William Nylander’s Holdout: Good for Him, Bad for Hockey

 Lambert cited a report by Elliotte Friedman on Hockey Night in Canada that the sides are only about $300,000 apart between what the team and player are willing to give on, with a number being floated in the $7 million range.
 But, Friedman believed each side might be too stubborn to give in on that last bit to make the deal.

-Lambert reminded us that the Maple Leafs have a salary “Armageddon” on the horizon this summer, where both Mitch Marner and Auston Matthews will seek “Tavares money” – together totaling $30 million (Tavaras, Marner, Matthews, and Nyland) if he signs for around $7 million.
+Lambert reminded us that the Maple Leafs have a salary “Armageddon” on the horizon this summer, where both Mitch Marner and Auston Matthews will seek “Tavares money” – together totaling $30 million (Tavares, Marner, Matthews, and Nylander) if he signs for around $7 million.
 That’s big bucks, and that’s a salary cap stretch.
 Lambert’s tongue-in-cheek comment that the Maple Leafs’ unfortunately have too many good players, who will cost them too much money.
 He asks: wouldn’t other NHL teams love that misfortune?

 Related: Maple Leafs Bite Sharks – Matthews Returns With 3 Points